What is a Limit Order?

 Limit orders can have different time options:

-• GTC (Good Till Cancelled): Remains open until canceled
+• GTC (Good till Cancelled): Remains open until canceled

 • IOC (Immediate or Cancel): The immediate portion executes, the remainder is canceled